Context

 Deciding on a tattoo design is difficult.
 Especially someone’s first one.
 Most people aren’t familiar with the different styles, and often turn to Google for inspiration.

-Even after deciding on a design, many tattoo virgins run into problems booking an artist.
+Even after deciding on a design, many first time clients run into problems booking an artist.
 The process of researching styles, deciding on a design, and booking an artist can take months or longer.
-Tattoo virgins can easily be deterred by the many roadblocks, and some give up the search entirely - remaining inkless.
+Beginners can easily be deterred by the many roadblocks, and some give up the search entirely - remaining inkless.

 Opportunity